actions/delete-package-versions/README.md

 # Delete Package Versions

-This action deletes versions of a package from [GitHub Packages](https://github.com/features/packages) except ghcr packages.
+This action deletes versions of a package from [GitHub Packages](https://github.com/features/packages).
 This action will only delete a maximum of 99 versions in one run.

+_This action does currently not support deleting packages from the GitHub Container Registry.
+As the npm registry is about to be migrated to the same new architecture as GHCR, this action won't work for npm soon too (see [#74](https://github.com/actions/delete-package-versions/issues/74))._

 ### What It Can Do